Magnus Effect: Physical Definition and Everyday Examples

 Magnus effect in aerodynamics

-Flettner rotors have proven to be an efficient form of auxiliary propulsion in ships, reducing fuel consumption and emissions.
-In recent years, interest in this technology has seen a resurgence due to the growing need for sustainable transportation solutions.
+Flettner rotors have proven to be an efficient form of auxiliary propulsion on ships, reducing fuel consumption and emissions.
+In recent years, interest in this technology has resurged due to the growing need for sustainable transport solutions.

 Wind power generation

 The Magnus effect is also being investigated in the field of renewable energy.
-Some proposals include the use of cylindrical rotors in wind turbines, where the rotation of the cylinders could improve the capture of energy from the wind compared to traditional propellers.
+Some proposals include the use of cylindrical rotors in wind turbines, where the rotation of the cylinders could improve the capture of wind energy compared to traditional propellers.
 This approach could offer an efficient alternative for wind power generation in areas with specific wind conditions.

 The Magnus effect is named after Heinrich Gustav Magnus, a German physicist and chemist who lived in the 19th century.
 Magnus described the phenomenon in 1852 after observing it during a series of experiments.